-- Being in a growth or higher risk fund when you need to access your money in the short term within the next three years for example to buy your first home.
-You risk having to withdraw when markets are down, and you could get less than you expected. - Being in the Cash, Conservative or the Default Conservative Fund (prior to 1 December 2021, known as the Default Fund) when you have a 10 year+ timeframe.
+- Being in a growth or higher risk fund when you need to access your money in the short term within the next three years - for example to buy your first home.
+You risk having to withdraw when markets are down, and you could get less than you expected. - Being in the Cash, Conservative or the Default Conservative Fund when you have a 10 year+ timeframe.
 You risk missing out on longer-term growth potential, and not having enough to retire on. - Being automatically invested and not making an active investment choice.
 You risk not being invested appropriately for your financial goals, timeframe, and your attitude to risk.